 What is Trulance?

-- Do not give Trulance to children who are less than 6 years of age.
+Do not give this medicine to a child younger than 6 years old.

 How should I take Trulance?

 Take Trulance exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.